mongodb/mongodb-kubernetes-operator/docs/run-operator-locally.md

 # Quick start for building and running the operator locally

-This document contains a quickstart guide to build and running (+debugging) the operator locally.
+This document contains a quickstart guide to build and running and debugging the operator locally.
 Being able to run and build the binary locally can help with faster feedback-cycles.

 ## Prerequisites